Ford Fusion Hybrid: Ford Fusion Energi

 A refreshed 2017 Fusion Energi was released by mid-2016.
 In addition to a new fascia and other technological upgrades, the 2017 model year has more efficient electric motors, allowing the refreshed 2017 model year Fusion Energi to increase its all-electric range and to improve its EPA fuel economy ratings.
-As of December 2016, over 43,700 units have been sold in North America, with 43,327 units delivered in the U.S. and about 386 units in Canada.
+As of December 2016, over 43,700 units had been sold in North America, with 43,327 units delivered in the U.S. and about 386 units in Canada.

 Unlike the regular hybrid there is no Lincoln MKZ version of the Energi.

 Specifications and range

 The Fusion Energi uses the same non-turbo 2-liter 4-cylinder engine supplements as the 2013 Fusion Hybrid to assist the electric motor.
 The Energi has a 7.6 kWh lithium-ion battery that powers the 118 hp electric motor.
 The plug-in hybrid delivers total horsepower of 195 (145 kW) with a fully charged battery and has an electric-only top speed of 85 mph, 23 mph more than the Toyota Prius Plug-in Hybrid.